 The accreditation process in New England has three distinct components: Self Study, Evaluation, Review and Action.
 Through this assessment process, the Commission encourages and assists in the improvement, effectiveness and excellence of affiliated educational institutions.

 Gateway Community College submitted the 2016 Self-Study and accompanying data, under Dr. Kendrick’s signature, to the Commission on Institutions of Higher Education in December 2015.
 The self-study report serves as a basis for evaluation when a team of peer-evaluators, made up of administrators and faculty from other accredited colleges and universities, visits the college to assess the institution in light of the self-study against the Standards for Accreditation.

 The Visiting Team summarized its findings and conclusions in a written report addressing the institution’s success in fulfilling its purposes.
 The Visiting Team made recommendations regarding ways in which that success may be enhanced.
 The Visiting Team also submitted a confidential report to CIHE that will determine if, and for how long, Gateway Community College should be re-accredited.

 REVIEW AND ACTION

-The Commission on Institutions of Higher Education will review the self-study, the team report, and any response the institution makes to the team’s findings.
-The Commission also meets with the College’s chief executive officer and team chair, seeking third-party comment regarding the institution.
-With this information, the Commission takes action on each institution’s accreditation status and specifies areas where the institution should seek to improve its effectiveness.
+The Commission on Institutions of Higher Education reviewed the self-study, the team report, and any response the institution makes to the team’s findings.
+The Commission also met with the College’s chief executive officer and team chair, seeking third-party comment regarding the institution.
+With this information, the Commission took action on each institution’s accreditation status and specifies areas where the institution should seek to improve its effectiveness.

 WHY IS ACCREDITATION IMPORTANT TO GCC?